Stackhouse has key late pick as No. 1 Georgia holds off No. 14 Missouri, 30-21

 Georgia led 27-21 when Stackhouse, a 6-foot-3, 320-pound senior, picked off Brady Cook's short pass.
 Stackhouse rambled all the way to the Missouri 5, but a blindside block penalty against Bulldogs linebacker Smael Mondon Jr. pushed Georgia back to its 30.

+"I believe (Cook) was trying to throw the ball to the ground and Smael hit his hand and the ball came to me,” Stackhouse said.

+Stackhouse said he was told he ran 17 or 18 mph on his return.
+Said Smart: "No chance.
+Only way he can hit 18 mph is on his bike or in his car.”

-Daijun Edwards' 22-yard run helped set up a 48-yard field goal by Peyton Woodring, the freshman's third of the game, that gave Georgia a 30-21 lead.
+Following the interception, Daijun Edwards' 22-yard run helped set up a 48-yard field goal by Peyton Woodring, the freshman's third of the game and longest of his career, that extended the lead.

 Georgia's defense came through with another interception when safety Javon Bullard picked off Cook's deep pass with 1:36 remaining.